mabdulkadr/Intune-Scripts/README.md

 **Intune Scripts — Enterprise Library** is a production-ready, **Azure-free** repository of **PowerShell 5.1 and macOS shell automation for Microsoft Intune and Microsoft Graph**.

 The repository consolidates the original remediation catalog with the adapted IntuneAutomation collection into a single functional taxonomy.
 Every script runs in exactly two contexts: **deployed by Intune** (proactive remediations, custom compliance, shell script profiles) or **standalone from an admin workstation** via interactive or app-only Graph sign-in.
-All Azure Automation runbooks, Managed Identity branches, and deployment templates have been removed — see [THIRD-PARTY-NOTICES.md](THIRD-PARTY-NOTICES.md) for attribution and removal details.
+All Azure Automation runbooks, Managed Identity branches, and deployment templates have been removed.

 Designed for enterprise scale: standardized headers, structured logging, deterministic exit codes, and a README per solution folder so each package is deployable independently.